saweiss/scientific-python-cookiecutter/README.md

 # Scientific Python Cookiecutter

-Please see the original @NSLS-II repo.
+Please see the original [NSLS-II repo](https://github.com/NSLS-II/scientific-python-cookiecutter).
 I forked their repo to personalize it for myself.

 **[Documentation](https://nsls-ii.github.io/scientific-python-cookiecutter/)**